math-comp/math-comp/README.md

 We also provide `opam` files to compile each package using `OPAM`.
-Note that the `OPAM` packages for the Mathematical Components library are available in the standard Coq `OPAM` repositories, under the `coq:mathcomp:` name space.
+Note that the `OPAM` packages for the Mathematical Components library are available in the standard Coq `OPAM` repositories, under the `coq-mathcomp-` name space.
 If you are only interested in installing a Mathematical Components package via `OPAM`, follow the standard instructions available on the Coq website.